lasseignelab/labwebsite/content/team.md

 ##### <p style="text-align:center;"> _Scientist I and Lab Manager_</p>

-<p style="text-align:center;">T.C. earned his PhD in Biology from the University of Alabama at Birmingham.
+<p style="text-align:center;">Dr. Howton earned his PhD in Biology from the University of Alabama at Birmingham.
 During his doctoral studies, T.C. focused on using network-based approaches to elucidate the molecular interactions between plants and bacterial pathogens.
 T.C. is currently serving as a lab manager as well as research scientist within the Lasseigne lab.</p>

 ---